 Some ASL signs have a permanent mouth morpheme as part of their production.
 For example, the ASL word NOT-YET requires a mouth morpheme (TH) whereas LATE has no mouth morpheme.
 These two are the same signs but with a different non-manual signal.

 These mouth morphemes are used in some contexts with some ASL signs, not all of them.

 OO: small, tiny, lightly, slowly.
 It may mean otherwise in some contexts (e.g. very long in time as in Y-LONG-head).

 CHA: very big, very large, gigantic, very tall.

 AAH: far.
-It may be another meaning in some contexts (e.g. LONG-WAIT-cont).
+It can be another meaning in some contexts (e.g. LONG-WAIT-cont).

 CS: very close; with effort or struggle.

 TH: carelessly, foolishly, distractedly; melting.
 E.g.: melting (eg. snow, ice, chocolate), nothing (in some contexts), sticky as in glue (sometimes), sloppy, careless (in some contexts).

 PUFF-cheek: fluffy, bubbly, and few other meanings.
 Seen in HOLD-BACK-LAUGHTER, SHORT-AND-SWEET-CUTE, etc.